infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 * Don’t deny children participation in activities, events they were looking forward to attend as a punishment for breaking rules unless the same was announced beforehand.

-## Infrastructure requirements for Child Safety

-### Basic Facilities
-Thus, a childcare institution shall have
-- an adequate potable water supply;
-- preferably electric power; and in case of power failure generator;
-- preferably telephone communication; and
-- a waste disposal system.

-## Hazards
-- free from chemical, noise, air, etc., pollution; and
-- Free from hazardous physical structures like wells, swamps, unprotected ponds, open sewers, deep ditches etc.
--

-## Accommodation arrangements
-### For a small home
- A self-contained home in a childcare institution shall not have more than three bedrooms for the children and one for the home mother.

- The number of children residing in one bedroom shall not exceed four.

- The surface area for one bedroom shall be at least twelve sq. meters.

-shall have at least one toilet, with a total surface area of at least two sq. meters. shall have at least one bathroom/shower, with a total surface area of at least six sq. meters.

-### For a dormitory
-Dormitory buildings shall not be more than one storey.
-The number of children residing in one bedroom in a dormitory building shall not exceed sixteen.
-The surface area for one bedroom in a dormitory building shall be at least forty-eight sq. meters.
-A dormitory building shall have at least one toilet compartment for each bedroom with a total surface area of at least one sq. meter.
-A dormitory building in a childcare institution shall have at least one bathroom/shower compartment for each bedroom, with a total surface area of at least one and half sq. meters.
-A dormitory building in a childcare institution shall have at least one washing basin for each bedroom.

-[^9]• Separate accommodation for boys and girls above the age of 6 years

-• The home should have access to transport facility

-• The shelter must have sufficient space for children inclusive of stipulated number of toilets & bathing rooms as per JJ ACT 2015

-Safety equipment such as fire extinguisher should be available in the premise

-• A room must be allocated to keep the bedding of the children, locker system to keep the personal belongings of the children
-• Separate accommodation for boys and girls above the age of 6 years

-• The home should have access to transport facility

-• The shelter must have sufficient space for children inclusive of stipulated number of toilets & bathing rooms as per JJ ACT 2015

-Safety equipment such as fire extinguisher should be available in the premise

-• A room must be allocated to keep the bedding of the children, locker system to keep the personal belongings of the children

-• The provision for security to guard the place, should be as per the ICPS standards

 Caregiving requirements for partner CCIs: